-All module pins that are externally accessible should be included in the ESD immunity test since they are considered to be a port [10].
-Depending on applicability, and in order to satisfy ESD immunity test requirements and ESD category level, pins connected to the port should be protected up to +4 kV / -4 kV for direct Contact Discharge, and up to +8 kV / -8 kV for Air Discharge applied to the enclosure surface.
+All the module pins that are externally accessible on the device integrating LEON-G1 series module should be included in the ESD immunity test since they are considered to be a port as defined in ETSI EN 301 489-1 [11].
+Depending on applicability, to satisfy ESD immunity test requirements according to ESD category level, all the module pins that are externally accessible should be protected up to ± 4 kV for direct Contact Discharge and up to ± 8 kV for Air Discharge applied to the enclosure surface.

-The maximum ESD sensitivity rating of all the pins of the module, except the ANT pin, is 1 kV (Human Body Model according to JESD22-A114F).
-A higher protection level can be achieved by mounting an ESD protection (e.g. EPCOS CA05P4S14THSG varistor array).
+The maximum ESD sensitivity rating of all the other pins of the module is 1 kV (Human Body Model according to JESD22-A114).
+Higher protection level could be required if the related pin is externally accessible on the application board.
+The following precautions are suggested to achieve higher protection level:

+• A general purpose ESD protection device (e.g. EPCOS CA05P4S14THSG or EPCOS CT0402S14AHSG varistor) should be mounted on the related line, close to accessible point